 Any excess over the Luggage Upsize™ option selected; will be charged per kilo at the prevailing rates in the common currency of the departure airport.

-Passengers are allowed 2 pieces of carry-on luggage provided that each item does not exceed the dimensions of 54 cm x 38 cm x 23 cm, with a combined weight of 10kg.
+Passengers who are travelling on (TR) Tigerair Singapore and (IT) Tigerair Taiwan operated flights are allowed 2 pieces of carry-on luggage provided that each item does not exceed the dimensions of 54 cm x 38 cm x 23 cm, with a combined weight of 10kg.

 See paragraph 'Prohibited items' for items not permitted in the cabin of the aircraft.

 With effect from 15th October 2014, sports equipment will form part of your check-in baggage allowance.
 You may pre-pay for sports equipment check-in through purchasing Luggage Upsize under "Baggage Selection" option during the booking process.

 If you have pre-paid your sports equipment under "Sports Equipment" fee and your travel date is before 1st February 2015, we will avail the sports equipment purchased.
 If your travel date is on 1st February 2015 onwards, we will contact you for alternative arrangement.

 For more information on carriage of sports equipment, please click here

 For music lovers, here is some information on carriage of your musical instruments:

 Musical instruments that can be carried as carry-on baggage must not exceed these dimensions and will form as part of your carry-on baggage allowance.
 You are allowed 2 pieces of carry-on baggage (inclusive of the musical instrument), with combined weight of 10kg.

 You are required to either purchase a seat or check-in any musical instrument that exceeds this dimension.